 1. Children’s Learning Program

-Click here to access the website (you must have an account on the system in order to access these documents).
+Click here to access the website.
+Please contact the Diocese for the password information 406-604-1850.
 Parents that would like to preview these programs may contact the Diocese to obtain a copy.
 Programs include:

 • Pre-Kindergarten Personal Safety

 • Grade 1 Gift From God